 The large-scale artwork is 31 metres long and 3.6 metres high.

 To visit the artwork, head north alongside the fruit and veg footpath, or walking up King Street.
-The artwork is located on the King Street facade of Dandenong Market.
+Find the artwork on the King Street facade of Dandenong Market.

 Heesco is a celebrated muralist and fine artist recognised for his stylistically diverse and prolific work.
-His experimental, emotive and genre defying artworks cross effortlessly between fine art, street art, and illustration.
+His experimental, emotive and genre defying artworks cross effortlessly between fine art, street art, as well as illustration.